rharael/Javascript-2D-Game/README.md

 # Javascript-2D-Game
-A web game using JavaScript made flowing a tutorial.
+A web game using JavaScript.
+It was made by flowing a tutorial.